 So, the sixth circle is populated with heretics—as a reminder, since we don’t live in 1500, a heretic is someone who believes something unpopular—or read: incorrect.
 This draft is about helping your characters sound and feel like they are true, and real, and have an established character that sticks to their nature, even when that means they make bad/wrong decisions.
 How to nail the voice of your character/s?
 Start with DESCRIPTION.

 When you describe anything, you want that description to give us insight into your character.
-So, if we have a character who is a photographer, then they might see everything as if it’s through a lens, and describe things in photography terminology.
+So, if we have a character who is a photographer, then they might see everything as if it’s through a lens, and describe things in photography terminology (or make art like my friend Shannon VanGyzen's).
 Make the story work harder for you by thinking of every moment you describe something as an opportunity to tell the reader more about your character and thereby, discover things about your character.
 Give them a very specific feeling to their world view and to their voice.
 Voice is different from description, but they’re intertwined.
 Consider using a dialogue key for each character, with a list of their go-to expressions and words, and voice will come more easily.
 When you need to work on voice, go back to the dialogue key, do a character interview, and remember to describe the world through their eyes—not your own.
 This works even if you’re using third person.
 No heretics here!

 Fifth Circle: Anger!
 Or The Opening Still Stinks!